IzyPro/WatchDog/README.md

 - RealTime HTTP Request and Response Logger
 - RealTime Exception Logger
-- In-code message and eevent logging
+- In-code message and event logging
 - User Friendly Logger Views
 - Search Option for HTTP and Exception Logs
 - Filtering Option for HTTP Logs using HTTP Methods and StatusCode